Mount Sinai Medical Center: Patient services

 Mount Sinai Medical Center is a non-profit institution, which provides charity care to 59% of its patients and is a teaching hospital affiliated primarily with Ross University School of Medicine, but also Rosalind Franklin University of Medicine and Science and the University of Illinois at Chicago.
 The hospital is an adult Level 1 trauma center, chest pain center, and stroke center.
 Due to relatively low utilization and the availability of pediatric inpatient facilities at other institutions nearby, Mount Sinai in 2017 discontinued offering pediatric trauma care and hospitalization for children under age 16.
 While operating at a financial loss in an aging facility, even in its current state the hospital provides medical care to a vital part of the community.

 Sinai Chicago hospital system

 As of 2022, Mount Sinai Hospital is operated by the Sinai Chicago system, which also includes Holy Cross Hospital at 68th Street & California Avenue, Schwab Rehabilitation Hospital, and Sinai Children's Hospital, a network of community clinic locations, as well as the Sinai Community Institute and the Sinai Urban Health Institute.
-Sinai Childrens includes a Level 3 neonatal intensive care unit and performs outpatient surgery for children.
+Sinai Children's includes a Level 3 neonatal intensive care unit and performs outpatient surgery for children.

 Effective June 13, 2022, Sinai Chicago hired Ngozi Ezike, former director of the Illinois Department of Public Health, as president and CEO, taking the place of Karen Teitelbaum who was retiring after 15 years.